LavaMoat/lavamoat.github.io/src/content/docs/guides/hardening-dev.md

    - (please suggest other password managers that have a good locked-by-default ssh agent)

 4. Don't give secrets to AI agents.
 Don't run highly-privileged agents (e.g., Openclaw) on the same machine as your development environment.
+5. Avoid storing plaintext secrets, even for unimportant testing environments,

+- `gh` CLI can reveal your access token.
+Logout after each use or only use it in a dedicated container.
-5. Avoid storing plaintext secrets, even for unimportant testing environments, in `.env` files or similar.
-If you have to put them there while you're testing, make sure to _delete them ASAP_ and only store them permanently in a password manager.
+- in `.env` files or similar: If you have to put them there while you're testing, make sure to _delete them ASAP_ and only store them permanently in a password manager.

 ## Get early warnings